 Parkway College’s Diploma in Nursing Programme has a cohort size significantly smaller than that of mainstream providers such as NYP and NP.
 The benefits are obvious, as it allows you to receive personalized attention and feedback on your craft, something you would be grateful for when you step into the working environment.

-All over the world, many are realizing the importance of a reduced cohort size.
+All over the world, many are realizing the importance of reduced cohort size.
 Finland, which is famous for its education system has an average student-to-teacher ratio of only 16.2 which is considerably smaller than that of the rest of the world.
 This accounts partly for their renowned educational success.

 Not just textbook knowledge